jinsingsangsung/jinsingsangsung.github.io/content/_index.md

     content:
       title: Recent News
       subtitle: ''
+      news: "
+         A paper is accepted to ECCV 2024.,
+         I started working at Naver CLOVA as a research scientist intern., A paper is accepted to CVPR 2022.,
+         I will be visiting Carnegie Mellon University as a visiting scholar.
+        "
-      text: "
+      date: "
         (Jul.
-2024) A paper is accepted to ECCV 2024., (Jan.
-2023) I started working at Naver CLOVA as a research scientist intern., (Feb.
-2022) A paper is accepted to CVPR 2022., (Jan.
-2022) I will be visiting Carnegie Mellon University as a visiting scholar., "
+2024),
+        (Jan.
+2023),
+        (Feb.
+2022),
+        (Jan.
+2022)
+        "
     design:
       columns: '2'
       view: community/compact